phonophasm/phonophasm.github.io/_posts/2025-11-27-PhonoSPHERE-Demo.md

 ## What’s included in the demo

-The demo focuses on the essential mechanics of the phonosphere system.
+The demo focuses on the essential mechanics of the PHONOSPHERE system.

 ### 1) Four instrument grids
 You will see four curved grids of note spheres placed in front of you.
 Each grid represents a different instrument sound, and each keeps its own parent colour theme.